For those who make a decision to ride out a storm, safety in the home should be the top priority.

 8. If you have to use extension cords, be sure they are of the grounded type and are rated for the application.
 Coiled cords can get extremely hot; always uncoil cords and lay them in flat, open locations.

 9. Never plug your generator directly into your home outlet.
-That’s known as “backfeeding” and puts people in risk of electrocution – especially utility workers trying to reconnect electric power after the storm.
+That’s known as “backfeeding” and puts people at risk of electrocution – especially utility workers trying to reconnect electric power after the storm.

 10. Generators produce powerful voltage.
 Never operate under wet conditions.
 Take precautions to protect your generator from exposure to rain.